Skip to content

 Best Practices

-• Only include fields you want to change
+• Send only the fields you intend to change

-• Don't use PUT unless you truly need full replacement
+• Don't use PUT unless you truly want full replacement

 Troubleshooting